Microsoft unveils Xbox One with Spielberg, Activision tie-up

 It will be sold worldwide "later this year," games unit chief Don Mattrick told reporters at an event at the software company's campus near Seattle, without providing details on timing or pricing.

-The device will also be the first platform to release the next installment in Activision Blizzard Inc's blockbuster shooter franchise, "Call of Duty".
+The device will also be the first platform to release the next instalment in Activision Blizzard Inc's blockbuster shooter franchise, "Call of Duty".

 Microsoft hopes its third-generation Xbox console will attract video game fans who are increasingly sampling games on mobile devices, while also becoming a hub for living room entertainment.